bioinformaticsdotca/BiCG_2018/module10/lab.md

 ## Run a Bioinformatics Tool in Docker

 You will first need a data file.
-To get the file from the ftp server, we will use the `wget` command.
+To get the file from the ftp server, we will use the `wget` command inside the virtual machine.

 ```
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/NA12878/alignment/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam